-Debora Nozza is an Assistant Professor in Computing Sciences at Bocconi University.
-She was awarded a €120,000 grant from Fondazione Cariplo for her project MONICA, which focuses on monitoring coverage, attitudes, and accessibility of Italian measures in response to COVID-19.
-Her research interests mainly focus on Natural Language Processing, specifically on the detection and counter-acting of hate speech and algorithmic bias on Social Media data in multilingual context.
+Debora Nozza (she/her) is an Assistant Professor in the Computing Sciences Department at Bocconi University in Milan, where she co-leads the MilaNLP Lab together with Dirk Hovy.
+She was awarded a €1.5m ERC Starting Grant project 2023 for research on personalized and subjective approaches to Natural Language Processing.
+Previously, she was awarded a €120,000 grant from Fondazione Cariplo for her project MONICA.
+Her research interests mainly focus on Natural Language Processing, specifically on the detection and counter-acting of hate speech and algorithmic bias in multilingual context.
+She is also deeply interested in understanding how and why people use large language models (LLMs) in their everyday lives.

 PhD in Computer Science, 2018